nytimes/gziphandler/README.md

 fork, and since the scope of the fork is wider than the original package, this package will likely be renamed in the near future.**

+## Features

+- Apply compression only if response body size is greater than a threshold
+- Apply compression only to a allowlist/denylist of MIME content types
+- Define encoding priority (e.g. give brotli a higher priority than gzip)
+- Control whether the client or the server defines the encoder priority
+- Plug in third-party/custom compression schemes or implementations
+- Custom dictionary compression for zstd

 ## Install
 ```bash
 go get -u github.com/CAFxX/gziphandler